Homeowners

 • Installed by a licensed HVAC contractor

-• Tested and verified by an independent HERS Rater
+• Tested and verified by an independent ECC Rater

 Here’s a summary of the process and who does what: